Hyperhidrosis Treatment & Excessive Sweating

 Anticholinergics

 Anticholinergic drugs are often used in the treatment and management of hyperhidrosis.
-They are not all FDA-approved for this condition, and many of these medications are used in an “off-label” capacity.
+Not all of these medications are FDA-approved for this condition, and many of them are used in an “off-label” capacity.
 The most commonly prescribed Anticholinergics include glycopyrrolate, oxybutynin, benztropine, and propantheline.
 Anticholinergic medications work systemically in the sweat glands to limit overall sweating.
-Oral anticholinergic medications are usually prescribed for patients who experience excessive sweating on parts of the body, such as the face and scalp, since topical medications aren’t suitable to treat those areas.
+Oral anticholinergic medications are usually prescribed for patients who experience excessive sweating on parts of the body, such as the face and scalp, since topical medications aren’t suitable for treating those areas.

 Glycopyrronium tosylate

-Glycopyrronium tosylate is a topical anticholinergic treatment, which is FDA-approved, under the brand name Qbrexa.
-Qbrexa can be used to manage hyperhidrosis in children as young as 9 years old.
+Glycopyrronium tosylate is a topical anticholinergic treatment that is FDA-approved under the brand name Qbrexa.
+Qbrexa can be used to manage hyperhidrosis in children as young as nine years old.
 The cloths come in a pre-moistened, individually wrapped, single-use package, making them readily available for use.
 Qbrexa is convenient due to its packaging, which makes it easy for teens and adults to carry and use while exercising to minimize excessive sweating.
 The pre-moistened clothes can be used to treat the underarms and groin area.

 Iontophoresis for hyperhidrosis

-Iontophoresis treatment entails sitting with your hands and feet in a shallow tray of tap water.
-As you sit with your hands and feet submerged in the tray of water, a machine delivers low electrical currents which travel through the water.
+Iontophoresis treatment entails sitting with your hands and feet submerged in a shallow tray of tap water.
+As you sit, a machine delivers low electrical currents that travel through the water.
 Experts believe that the electric currents block the sweat glands and prevent you from sweating.
 This treatment needs to be repeated several times to be effective.

 Microwave therapy for hyperhidrosis